CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 * a **private key** is abbreviated  to **sk**  (as secrete key) in the command line tool.
 When you generate a private secrete key with Crypt4GH the file extension is **.sec**
 * a **public key** is abbreviated to **pk** in the command line tool.
 When you generate a public key the file extension is **.pub**

+!!!
+Note.
+If you are using the GUI and include CSC Sensitive Data Services public key (csc-sd-services.pub), the only way in which you can then access your data is in SD Desktop.
+The CLI, supports the use or two or more public keys at the same time, thus its use is more flexible.

 ## Crypt4GH graphical user interface **(Beginner's guide to data encryption with Crypt4GH)**